Orthopedic Foot and Ankle Specialist Questions and Answers

 Orthopedic surgeons specialize in foot and ankle and are skilled at treating disorders of the foot and ankle.
-If you have pain or swelling in your feet, or are unable to put weight on your foot, and are in the Leesburg, Lansdowne, or Dulles, please consider The Orthopedic Group for your treatment.
-Call us for more information.
-We serve patients from Leesburg VA, Lansdowne VA, Dulles VA, Woodburn VA, Watson VA, Sterling VA, Oak Hill VA, Broadlands VA, Brambleton VA, and Arcola VA.
+If you have pain or swelling in your feet, or are unable to put weight on your foot, please consider The Orthopedic Group for your treatment.
+Call us today for more information or schedule an appointment online.
+We have convenient locations at Leesburg VA, Lansdowne VA, and Stone Springs VA.

 Common foot and ankle issues treated